keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ### The Interior Panels

 The upper three central panels are depicting [Deisis][deisis].
-The panels to the right and to the left of the upper central panels are singing angels.
+The panels to the right and the left of the upper central panels are singing angels.
 The outermost panels among the upper panels are Adam and Eve standing in niches.

-The bottom panels (5 in total) are depicting a panoramic landscape where the Lamb of God (Agnus Dei) is at the center, and eight groups of crowds come to the lamb to worship (4 in the central panel and 2 pairs of the outer panels).
-The scence is derived from the [Gospel of John][gospel-john], where the title of Jesus is Lamb of God is uniquely mentioned in the gospel.
+The bottom panels (5 in total) depict a panoramic landscape where the Lamb of God (_Agnus Dei_) is at the center, and eight groups of crowds come to the lamb to worship (4 in the central panel and 2 pairs of the outer panels).
+The scene is derived from the [Gospel of John][gospel-john], where the title of Jesus, Lamb of God, is uniquely mentioned in the gospel.

 ![lamb-of-god](assets/img/lamb-of-god.jpg){: .normal }
 _Adnus Dei_